data2health/InvenioRDM/README.md

 ## Want to work with us?
 Get involved
 Please go to our [Engagement page](https://github.com/data2health/InvenioRDM/blob/master/engagement.md) to learn more about our needs, how to be on board, good first contributions, and more!
 We're excited to have you join us.

 Want to ask a question or just say hi?
 Please do!
-If you have already onboarded you can find us on the #menRva channel on the [CD2H Slack](https://cd2h.slack.com/messages)
+If you have already onboarded you can find us on the #InvenioRDM channel on the [CD2H Slack](https://cd2h.slack.com/messages)

 ## Contact Person